amira-nemdil/Web-Up-Project/README.md

 Building Redux/Zustand natively: Handle global state management within the app without external libraries, ensuring the app's reactivity and performance.

-Challenge Yourself - Route Segments: Implement complex routing for the agency section, improving navigation and the user experience.

 Sidebar & Global State: Create a sidebar navigation system linked to the app's global state, providing users with quick and easy access to different features.

 Subdomain Setup in Middleware: Implement subdomain handling to manage multiple agencies or clients within the same app instance.